-Other popular mode of entertainment is to indulge in the plethora of adventurous sports activities that are the prime attractions of Romania and water sports are more particularly popular in Romania.
-The sea is clean and since there are no tides in the sea therefore it becomes ideal for swimming, windsurfing and many other types of water sports.
+Another popular mode of enjoyment is to indulge in the plethora of adventurous sports activities that are the prime attractions of Romania and water sports are more particularly popular in Romania.
+The sea is clean and since there are no tides in the sea, therefore it becomes ideal for swimming, windsurfing, and many other types of water sports.
 Sailing is widely practiced on the coast and many of the rivers in Romania are perfectly suitable for kayaking.
-If anyone is keen on exploring the waterways of the protected and UNESCO-listed Danube Delta then he or she must abide by the strict conservation regulations and the travelers who are arriving with their own boat must pay a fee at Tulcea Harbor Station and they need to produce their passports, a sailing license and valid registration papers for their craft.
-Fishing is another sport that is widely popular among the visitors and Romania has many easily accessible sites for fishing like the Danube Delta and on lake shores around big
+If anyone is keen on exploring the waterways of the protected and UNESCO-listed Danube Delta, then he or she must abide by the strict conservation regulations and the travelers who are arriving with their own boat must pay a fee at the Tulcea Harbor Station and they need to produce their passport, a sailing license and valid registration papers for their craft.
+Fishing is another sport that is widely popular among the visitors and Romania has many easily accessible sites for fishing like the Danube Delta and on lake shores around big cities.